justincapik/configs/tools/links_and_commands.md

 ## Atomic Red Team

 [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team/tree/master) is an amazing tool sthat allwos to run exploit based on the [MITRE ATT&CK Framework](https://attack.mitre.org/) to test system response.

+## Hack The box Lab walkthroughs

+[0xdf](https://0xdf.gitlab.io/tags.html#active-directory) is a very comprehensive walthrough of all if not most hackthebox labs categorized by exploit.